whenmoon/react-app-initialisation-script/README.md

 # react-app-initialisation

 This react app intialisation bash shell script automates some of the repetitive tasks that usually follow using the npx-create-react-app command.
-It has the following features:
+It features:

 * npx-create-react-app with dynamic app name input - you will be prompted by the script to enter a name for your app